 David Haye has announced he is retiring after a fifth round Knockout loss to Tony Bellew last month, the second successive loss to Bellew via knockout.

 David Haye 37, released a statement on his official website saying :

 “Of course, my ego would have loved to have retired on a win, or as a champion.

 “But, deep down, I know my effort on May 5, 2018 was the very best I had left to give.
 I also know that underwhelming effort revealed the truth about my current abilities in a world-class boxing arena.

 “The boxing gods have spoken.
 They will no longer protect me with the freakish speed and power I used to possess.
 And without these God-given gifts, I completely lose my edge.”

 David Haye has in his 32 professional Career fights, unified the Cruiserweight division and after then moved up to capture a WBA title at Heavyweight against seven-foot-tall Nikolay Valuev in Germany in November 2009.

-Haye will retire with 28 wins and 4 Defeats, losing all four in his last five fights and was floored three times en route you a fifth round stoppage loss to Bellew in his llst fight.
+Haye will retire with 28 wins and 4 Defeats, losing all four in his last five fights and was floored three times en route you a fifth round stoppage loss to Tony Bellew in his Professional fight.